soler2000/RevCam/README.md

   control.
 - Built-in mDNS advertisement so `motion.local:9000` resolves on iOS clients even when the RevCam hotspot is active.
+- Automatic Wi-Fi selection on boot with hotspot fallback when no saved networks are reachable.

 ## Project layout